 - Education in the Protection of Human Research Participants

-In addition, investigators must address the following elements on the Protection of Human Subjects section:
+Applications must address the following elements on the Protection of Human Subjects section of the form:

 - Risks to the subjects

 - Potential benefits of the research to the subjects and others